owntone/owntone-server/README.md

 RSP (Roku) media server.

-It supports AirPlay devices/speakers, Apple Remote (and compatibles), MPD clients, Chromecast, network streaming, internet radio, Spotify and LastFM.
+It supports AirPlay devices/speakers, Apple Remote (and compatibles), MPD clients, Chromecast, network streaming, internet radio, RSS podcasts, Spotify and LastFM.

 It does not support streaming video by AirPlay nor Chromecast.